fabriq-labs/fabriq-platform/docs/docs/quickstart/configure_hasura.md

 ---
 sidebar_position: 5
-sidebar_label: Guide to Configuring Hasura
+sidebar_label: Configuring Hasura
 ---
-# Guide to Configuring Hasura
+# Configuring Hasura

 Hasura is an open-source engine that provides instant GraphQL APIs for your existing databases.
 It allows you to rapidly build and deploy GraphQL APIs without writing complex backend code.